Trade data: Myanmar teak exports helping fund military rule

 Those U.S. Treasury sanctions, announced April 21, 2021, ban dealings with Myanmar Timber Enterprise, a state-owned company under the country’s Ministry of Natural Resources and Environmental Conservation.
 It alone oversees exports of timber and sells to private companies through auctions.

 The sanctions ban all transactions with the company or people connected with it by U.S. people and companies.
+It also imposed sanctions on the military appointed minister of Natural Resources and Environmental Conservation.

 The European Union imposed similar sanctions in June.
+It also bans dealings with Myanmar’s Forest Products Joint Venture Corp.

 Yet, sales and shipments of teak and other valuable hardwoods to the U.S. have continued.
 The timber arrived in 82 different shipments between Feb.
 1 and Nov.
 30, 2021, mainly teak boards and other wood items used in shipbuilding, outdoor decking, construction and furniture.